Spotlight on DK Renewal

 D: I would have to say sourcing new textiles!
-Oh the hunt is my favorite.
+Oh, the hunt is my favourite.
 I love searching and learning about all the history in each different piece we find.
 The stories ingrained in each piece add to its unique beauty and create such a special feeling that you can't get any other way.
 I do love the styling at the same time though...
 I won't lie!
 Creating beautiful spaces that are inviting and inspiring.
 Can't get better than that!

 K: I enjoy so many things about we do.
-If I have to choose my absolute favorite part would be styling.
+If I have to choose my absolute favourite part would be styling.
 It's just incredible to be able to see all of our decisions and choices come together.
 It's like nothing else is going on in that moment and I get lost.
 It's an amazing feeling! ...
 Ok and maybe opening up new product boxes when they come in the mail!
 It's like Christmas every time!